monicaleep/TA_solver/README.md

 - implement graphs, tail-recursion

-### Problem 2: Given an list of TAs (with thier availabilities) and a shift roster, make a schedule
+### Problem 2: Given an list of TAs (with their availabilities) and a shift roster, make a schedule